SaraGadAlMawla/Time-Tracking-Dashboard/README.md

 ### What I learned

--The versatility of FlexBox, I used it a lot in this project.
+- The versatility of FlexBox, I used it a lot in this project.
--The importance of keeping the specificity of CSS selectors in mind especially when debugging.
+- The importance of keeping the specificity of CSS selectors in mind especially when debugging.
--I practiced some positioning while trying to get the colored backgrounds in place.
+- I practiced some positioning while trying to get the colored backgrounds in place.
--I discovered Microsoft Power Toys, mainly the color picker there.
+- I discovered Microsoft Power Toys, mainly the color picker there.

 ### Continued development

--I need to practice better positioning techniques
+- I need to practice better positioning techniques

--Using paddings and margins in responsive design proved difficult, I want to practice propper use of those propperties while stying responsive
+- Using paddings and margins in responsive design proved difficult, I want to practice propper use of those propperties while stying responsive

--Practice better mobile first flow as I found myself overwriting a lot of what I coded for the mobile version.
+- Practice better mobile first flow as I found myself overwriting a lot of what I coded for the mobile version.

 ### Useful resources